consolelogreece/MazePlayground/README.md

 ## Solving Algorithms:
 1. Breadth first
 2. Dead end filler
+3. Random mouse
-3. Recursive backtrack
+4. Recursive backtrack
-4. Trémaux
+5. Trémaux
-5. Wall flower
+6. Wall flower

 Notes:
 - All algorithms were are designed for easy visualisation, and as such, they lose a good deal of performance.